 * Biogen climbs after earnings

-Biogen Inc surged 2.11 percent after the drugmaker reported fourth-quarter revenue that beat Wall Street estimates on higher sales of recently launched drug Spinraza.
-The gains lifted the S&P healthcare sector 0.78 percent as one of the best-performing S&P groups.
+Biogen Inc surged 1.92 percent after the drugmaker reported fourth-quarter revenue that beat Wall Street estimates on higher sales of recently launched drug Spinraza.
+The rise lifted the S&P healthcare sector 0.74 percent as one of the best-performing S&P groups.

 "If growth continues the way we expect, we should see a rotation out of these mega cap tech companies and into more of the higher-leveraged value companies," said Jack Ablin, chief investment officer at BMO Private Bank in Chicago.